unoplatform/uno.extensions/doc/Learn/Tutorials/Serialization/HowTo-Serialization.md

     }
     ```

-* As of .NET 6, a code generation-enabled serializer is supported.
+* From .NET 6+, a code generation-enabled serializer is supported.
 To leverage this in your Uno.Extensions application, define a partial class which derives from a `JsonSerializerContext`, and specify which type is serializable with the `JsonSerializable` attribute:

     ```csharp
     using System.Text.Json.Serialization;